MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ---
-title: Use the form processing model in Power Automate - AI Builder | Microsoft Docs
+title: Use the document processing model in Power Automate - AI Builder | Microsoft Docs
-description: Provides information about how to use a form processing model in Power Automate
+description: Provides information about how to use a document processing model in Power Automate
 author: JoeFernandezMS
 ms.topic: conceptual
 ms.custom: